 - The University reserves the right to vary the contents and delivery of courses, and to discontinue or combine courses if it’s deemed necessary.
 In such cases the University will endeavour to provide a suitable alternative course.
 Such changes may occur either before or after admission.

 - We’re committed to reducing our carbon footprint and therefore the main method of communication will be via email.
 It is therefore essential that you ensure we have your most up-to-date email address at all times.
 Please amend your email filter settings to ensure that London Met emails are not automatically filtered into your junk folder.
-You can amend your contact details via the Applicant Portal or by calling the Admissions Office on 020 7133 4200 (+44 20 7133 4200 from outside the UK).
+You can amend your contact details via the Applicant Portal or by getting in touch with our admissions team.

-Offer holders for regulated courses are required to apply for (or show evidence that they have) a suitable DBS Disclosure Certificate.
+Offer holders for regulated courses are required to apply for (or show evidence that they have) a suitable Disclosure and Barring Service (DBS) certificate.

-If you’ve applied for a full-time undergraduate course and have received all your offers via UCAS, you need to accept your offer via UCAS’s online tracking system Track.
+If you’ve applied for a full-time undergraduate course and have received all your offers via UCAS, you need to accept your offer via UCAS’s online tracking system Track (or from 2022 entry, the UCAS Hub).
 You’ll only be able to do this once you’ve had all of your offers back.
 Please make a note of the UCAS deadlines for accepting offers.

 If you’ve applied for a part-time undergraduate or postgraduate course, or a course that starts in January, you can view the status of your application, upload documents (eg exam results, transcripts) and accept your offer via our Applicant Portal.

 Confirmation of your login details and password to access the portal were sent to you via email.
-Please call the Admissions Office if you no longer have access to these details.
+Please get in touch with our admissions team if you no longer have access to these details.

 Please note, any certificates or transcripts issued to you that are not in English must be provided with an additional official certified translation into English.
 Please note that a certified translation of your academic qualification(s) will also be required for your visa application if you need one.

-If your offer is conditional upon the results of qualifications other than A-levels, BTEC courses or the International Baccalaureate, it’s your responsibility to upload them to the portal/provide them to the Admissions Office by 31 August 2016.
+If your offer is conditional upon the results of qualifications other than A-levels, BTEC courses or the International Baccalaureate, it’s your responsibility to upload them to the portal/provide them to our admissions team.